graphql-perl/GraphQL-Plugin-Convert-MojoPubSub/README.md

     }

 The `subscribe` field takes a list of channels to subscribe to.
-If the list is null, all channels will be subscribed to - a "firehose".
+If the list is null or empty, all channels will be subscribed to - a "firehose", implemented as an actual channel named `_firehose`.

 # DEBUGGING